hsnlab/annabellaDB/docs/deploy_in_kubernetes.md

 [2021-03-03 13:15:52.812] [monitoring_log] [info] DEBUG: -----------------------------------------------------------------
 ```

-Now the annabellaDB cluster for now contains only the master instance.
-Let's continue with the slave instances.
+The annabellaDB cluster by now contains only the master instance.
+Let's continue with the child instances.

 ## Deploy annabellaDB child instances

-Again from the */conf*, execute the following to deploy a daemonset of annabellaDB child instances:
+Again from the [conf](https://github.com/hsnlab/annabellaDB/blob/master/conf), execute the following to deploy a daemonset of annabellaDB child instances:
 ```
 $ kubectl apply -f k8s-daemonset.yml -n annabelladb
 ```